Columbia blue: History

 Poster depicting the archetypal Columbia University man, by John Emmet Sheridan, 1902.

 Columbia blue derives from the official colors of the Philolexian Society, which was founded at Columbia in 1802.
 Members of the society have been reported to have worn blue satin rosettes and silver tassels as part of their academic regalia, while members of the rival Peithologian Society would wear white rosettes and gold tassels.
 The color was first combined with white to represent the university in 1852, during a joint event between the two societies.
 Both parties wishing to be represented in the promotion of the event, and having decided that using all four colors would be excessive, they picked the color scheme of blue and white, the former borrowed from the Philolexian Society, and the latter from the Peithologian.
 The two colors were quickly adopted by students to represent the college.
 According to John Howard Van Amringe, the color first entered official use during a boat race in 1873.

 Tones

 In a 2009 publication, the university officially lists Columbia blue as Pantone 290, though a darker shade, such as Pantone 292, may still be called Columbia blue when used on a light background.
 "Secondary Blues" used by the university include Pantone 284, 285, 286, and 280, while the Columbia University Irving Medical Center uses Pantone 7686 and 3005.
 In one of the first attempts at standardization, the university's athletics department declared Columbia blue to be Pantone 292 in 1999, though, as of 2016, the Columbia Lions actually use Pantone 291; however, Pantone 292 still remains a popular byword for Columbia blue and the university as a whole.

+As of 2026, Columbia's official website lists Columbia Blue as Pantone 290C.

 Pantone 292 is also referenced by name in the song "Reno Dakota" on The Magnetic Fields album 69 Love Songs, which was largely written in New York.